spinel-coop/rv/README.md

 It also takes inspiration, features, and approaches from [Bundler](https://bundler.io), [Frum](https://github.com/TaKO8Ki/frum), [Homebrew](https://brew.sh), [npm](https://npmjs.com), [Cargo](https://github.com/rust-lang/cargo), and [Orogene](https://github.com/orogene/orogene).

 We'd also like to thank everyone who has ever worked on a package manager in the past for helping get all of us to where we are today.

+## License

+`rv` is licensed under either [Apache-2.0](/LICENSE-APACHE) or [MIT](/LICENSE-MIT), at your option.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion by you, as defined in the Apache-2.0 license, shall be dually licensed as above, without any additional terms or conditions.